Tejaskt/Tejaskt/README.md

 <h3 align="left">👋 Hey there!
-I'm Tejas Kanzariya, an aspiring Android developer.<br><br>📚 Studying in the IT field, I'm on a journey to become a skilled Android developer.
+I'm Tejas Kanazriya, an aspiring Android developer.<br><br>📚 Studying in the IT field, I'm on a journey to become a skilled Android developer.
 My language of choice?
 Kotlin! 🚀<br><br>I believe in the power of clean code and user-centric design to shape seamless app interactions.</h3>

 ###